23007965/19AI550_new/Ex.No.10_Miniproject.md

    o	Attach relevant scripts to objects (player, hazards, collectibles, flag) in the Inspector.
 9. Connect Scene Transitions
-   o	Configure GameManager or similar script so that:
-   	Clicking "PLAY" loads Level1.
-   	Reaching the flag loads the next level (Level2).
-   	Completing Level2 loads EndScreen and activates the completion UI.
+   o	Configure GameManager or similar script so that: o	Clicking "PLAY" loads Level1. o	Reaching the flag loads the next level (Level2). o	Completing Level2 loads EndScreen and activates the completion UI.
 10. Test the Game
    o	Click Play in Unity Editor.
    o	Collect items and avoid traps; ensure hitting a trap or falling resets the player to the level start.